 Perhaps being more known as the home of the Braves, Atlanta Fulton County Stadium was the home of the Falcons for more than two decades.
 Construction of a stadium in Atlanta was first discussed in the 1930s.
 However, the first major proposal for a stadium came in 1956.
 A domed stadium was first mentioned, but that idea was dropped.
 Both AFL and MLB teams looked at Atlanta as a possible city to move to.
-But with the city’s slow pace in constructing a stadium, teams looked elsewhere to relocate to.
+But with the city’s slow pace in constructing a stadium, teams looked elsewhere.
 However, on March 5, 1964, the Milwaukee Braves (MLB) decided to move to Atlanta if a stadium was completed by 1966.
 With this announcement, construction began immediately on a new stadium on April 15, 1964.
 Once Atlanta committed to building a stadium, the NFL awarded the city a franchise on June 30, 1965.
 Constructed in 51 weeks the stadium was ready by the 1965 season.
 However, Atlanta’s new team, the Falcons would not play at the stadium until the next year.
 Atlanta was one of the first cities to build a “cookie cutter” multipurpose facility that could house both football and baseball.
 The Falcons shared Atlanta Stadium with the Atlanta Braves who moved to Atlanta for the start of the 1966 baseball season.